The winds in Jupiter's Great Red Spot are getting faster and furiouser, NASA says

-Jupiter's Great Red Spot may be the most famous storm in the solar system.
-Humanity has been following the adventures of the swirling vortex for 150 years, and we've just learned something new about it.
+Humanity has been following the adventures of Jupiter's Great Red Spot for 150 years, and we've just learned something new about the swirling vortex.
 The winds along the outer edge of the oval are speeding up.
 Cue up The Scorpions' "Wind of Change."

 The Hubble Space Telescope -- a joint project of NASA and the European Space Agency -- has logged an interesting phenomenon.
 The wind speeds in the spot's "outer lane" have increased by up to 8% from 2009 to 2020.
 Meanwhile, NASA said the innermost winds "are moving significantly more slowly, like someone cruising lazily on a sunny Sunday afternoon."